SAP-samples/teched2022-DA180/exercises/ex0/README.md

 **GDAL**<br>a translator library for raster and vector spatial data format.
 If you do a standard installation of QGIS which includes OS4GEO, you got GDAL on your system.
 See Vitalij's blog [GDAL with SAP HANA driver in OSGeo4W](https://blogs.sap.com/2022/08/04/gdal-with-sap-hana-driver-in-osgeo4w/)

 **hana-ml**, Jupyter Notebook<br>we used the python machine learning client for SAP HANA and Jupyter Notebooks to load JSON data into the document store.
 There is a lot more in hana-ml for the data scientist - see [pypi.org](https://pypi.org/project/hana-ml/) and [hana-ml reference](https://help.sap.com/doc/1d0ebfe5e8dd44d09606814d83308d4b/latest/en-US/index.html).
+More detailed guidance on the PYthon environment setup is given in [Prepare your Python environment](exercises/ex9_appendix/README.md#appA-sub1)

 **Cytoscape**<br>for advanced graph visualization you can pull data from a Graph Workspace into Cytoscape using an unsupported preview version of the [Cytoscape HANA plug-in](https://blogs.sap.com/2021/09/22/explore-networks-using-sap-hana-and-cytoscape/).